 Mother Nature put her own version of flood mitigation and erosion control into place when she created wetlands.
-If your property contains wetlands, which are delineated on your deed or survey, your use of the property is encumbered to a certain degree.
+If you have wetlands on your residential property, which are delineated on your deed or survey, your use of the property is encumbered to a certain degree.
 That encumbrance may benefit you in the form of lowered assessments, as long as the presence of wetlands is properly documented.
 Wetlands are generally found on larger parcels, not the smaller lots typical of a subdivision.
-State and federal agencies encouraging wetlands preservation and/or restoration offer benefits that may include outright compensation and a reduction in land values that affect property taxes.
+State and federal agencies encouraging wetlands preservation and/or restoration offer benefits that may include wetlands tax credits, outright compensation and a reduction in land values that affect property taxes.

 First, let’s define wetlands.
 While these are lands in which water covers the soil for a substantial part of the year, they vary a great deal due to differences in climate, vegetation and other issues.
 Tidal wetlands are found along coasts, while non-tidal wetlands are in floodplains, marshes and low-lying areas.
 Fish, wildlife and native plants find a welcoming habitat in wetlands.